-Deferred income taxes are provided for temporary differences arising from differences in basis of assets and liabilities for tax and financial reporting purposes.
+Deferred income taxes are provided for temporary differences arising from differences in bases of assets and liabilities for tax and financial reporting purposes.
 Deferred income taxes are recorded on temporary differences using enacted tax rates in effect for the year in which the temporary differences are expected to reverse.
 The effect of a change in tax rates on deferred tax assets and liabilities is recognized in income in the period that includes the enactment date.
 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 Significant judgment is required in determining whether and to what extent any valuation allowance is needed on our deferred tax assets.
 In making such a determination, we consider all available positive and negative evidence including recent results of operations, scheduled reversals of deferred tax liabilities, projected future income, and available tax planning strategies.
-As of December 31, 2012, a valuation allowance of approximately \$12.7 million was established to reduce our deferred income tax assets to the amount expected to be realized.
-See
+As of December 31, 2013, we have a valuation allowance of approximately \$13.4 million to reduce our deferred income tax assets to the amount expected to be realized.
+See Note 10 - "Income Taxes" for further discussion of the tax valuation allowance.